 The Father, in His love and providence, is as near to the heart and life of the humblest of His children as to the most exalted.
 The most undeveloped or degenerate soul on earth, or in the darkest depths of the life beyond, has the same access to the Father in prayer and communion through penitence, love, and faith, that is accorded to the loftiest seraph of celestial spheres.
 Nevertheless, as children of a common Father, and brethren of one family, they should all be helpers one of another.
 As each soul, therefore, comes into the realization of unity of Spirit and purpose with God, it comes into corresponding realization of unity of interest and privilege with men.
-Thus and thus only is realized the universal Brotherhood of man in the eternal and all-embracing Fatherhood of God.
+Thus and thus only is realized the universal Brotherhood of God.